1ikeadragon/1ikeadragon.github.io/content/posts/wtf-is-hex.md

   - mathematics
 ---

 `0xDEADBEEF` `0xBEEF`.
 Saw these before?
-So did I. I could tell at a glance that these are hexadecimal numbers.
-But what exactly is Hex and why is it so common?
+These are hexadecimal numbers.
+But what exactly is Hex and why is it so common when reverse engineering?
 ## Touching down on Bases

 Every number that you see can be represented by a power of the bases of its numerical system.
 Decimal numbers have a range of 0-9 and can be represented by power of it's base i.e. 10.